A lot of people use typing as part of learning a language.

-However, this epistolary service reminded me of an important point: Although it’s great to type in your target language, there is strong evidence to suggest that we learn better by practicing cursive writing.
-I read about this in Richard Wiseman’s 59 Seconds: Think a Little, Change a Lot and have come across other compelling studies about it here and there over the years.
+I first read the science on this issue in Richard Wiseman’s 59 Seconds: Think a Little, Change a Lot.
+I’ve since come across other compelling studies about it too.
 Many people, for instance, attribute part of Da Vinci’s genius to the fact that he practiced mirror writing.

 That’s worth repeating: they attribute part of his genius to his mirror writing.
 That’s different than saying that he practiced mirror writing because he was a genius.